thatsehannah/sha-sha-faces/README.md

 # 💄 Sha Sha Faces – Makeup Artist Portfolio & Booking Site

 A modern, responsive portfolio and booking platform for a professional makeup artist, built with **Next.js 13 App Router**, **Tailwind CSS**, **TypeScript**, and **ShadCN UI**.
-This full-stack site features a sleek client-facing UI, an integrated appointment form, secure deposit payments via Stripe, and dynamic form gating logic powered by Supabase.
+This full-stack site features a sleek client-facing UI, an integrated appointment form, and dynamic form gating logic powered by Supabase.

 ## 🌐 Live Site